M7S/dockbarx/README.md

 ### Version 1.0-beta

 ## About DockbarX
-The gtk3/python3 version of DockbarX is a lightweight taskbar / panel replacement for Linux which works as a stand-alone dock (called DockX), as a Xfce4 panel applet[^1] or a matepanel applet[^2].
+The gtk3/python3 version of DockbarX is a lightweight taskbar / panel replacement for Linux which works as a stand-alone dock (called DockX), as a Xfce4 panel applet[^1] or a matepanel applet.
 DockbarX is a fork of dockbar made by Aleksey Shaferov.
 DockbarX branch is developed by Matias Särs.

 DockbarX is free software and is licensed under GPL3.